hmrc/smartpay-connect-stub/README.md

 # About

-The smartpay-connect-stub is a stub microservice used in F2F project.
-It emulates group of Barclaycard related systems involved in taking a card payment.
-Those are a _smartpay-connect-proxy_ and _smartpay-connect_ connected to the PED (Pin Enabled Device).
-This service emulates the user interaction with PED.
-Various scenarios can be choosen definint user behaveiour for successfull and faile payments.
+The smartpay-connect-stub is a stub microservice used in the Face to Face (F2F) service.
+It emulates a group of Barclaycard related systems involved in taking a card payment.
+Those are _smartpay-connect-proxy_ and _smartpay-connect_, connected to a pin enabled device (PED).
+This service emulates the user interaction with the PED.
+Various scenarios can be chosen, which define user behaviour for successful and unsuccessful payments.

 # Websockets and MDTP

-Unfortunatelu because this service exposes a websocket endpoint it can't be deployd to MDTP platform.
+:shrug: Unfortunately because this service exposes a websocket endpoint it can't be deployd to the MDTP platform.
 MDTP doesn't support such technology.
 Therefore this service has to always run on developer's machine.

-It has to also run locally when testing F2F on integrated environment (like Development, QA or Staging).
+:exclamation: It also has to run locally when testing F2F on an integrated environment (like Development, QA or Staging).

 At the moment only Development and Staging are configured to connect to this stub.
-This is done in _face-to-face-frontend` microservice via setting `smartpayConnectUrl` [property](https://github.com/hmrc/face-to-face-frontend/blob/main/conf/application.conf#L119) pointing to production microservice or this stub.
+This is done in _face-to-face-frontend_ microservice via setting `smartpayConnectUrl` [property](https://github.com/hmrc/face-to-face-frontend/blob/main/conf/application.conf#L119) pointing to production microservice or this stub.

 # Architecture

-A _browser_ get the page from _face-to-face-frontend_.
+A _browser_ gets the page from _face-to-face-frontend_.
 This page runs javascript which calls a websocket on the stubs:

 ```mermaid
 graph TD